Tips for Families

-Bike Buller has plenty to offer families that are keen to try mountain biking.
-Take to the beginner trails, improve your technique at the Skills Park and have a go on Mt Buller’s new Pump Track.
+Mt Buller has plenty to offer families that are keen to try mountain biking and enjoy the activities on offer.
+Take to the beginner trails or improve your technique on the Pump Track.
 With bike hire conveniently available in the heart of the Mt Buller Village, you’ll have the whole family ready to ride in no time!

 Biking for families

 Riding time: 30 minutes